 These policies contain the quantity of minerals (MP1) and waste (WP1) to plan for and contain the spatial strategy for the location of mineral extraction sites (MP2) and waste management facilities (WP2).
-These strategic alternative options are being consultation on through the Initial Consultation stage and have also been subject to sustainability appraisal.
-The assessment has helped to determine the proposed policy wording.
+These strategic alternative options were consulted on through the Initial Consultation stage (2018), they will be consulted on again within the Preferred Options (2019) and have also been subject to sustainability appraisal.
+The comments received in response to the Initial Consultation and the assessment in the sustainability appraisal has helped to determine the proposed policy wording.